Figma to Webflow plugin and app

 4. In the Webflow app, click the most recent sync

-5. Select which styles to import, which are then converted into Webflow classes
+5. Select styles to import — they’ll be converted into Webflow classes

 6. Click Import selected items